 Other Diseases with Ileus

-Your chinchilla may have another medical reason for why he is not eating or pooping.
-His teeth may be overgrown, he may have a bladder stone, or he may just be stressed out.
-I've even seen chinchillas have hernias and ileus at the same time.
+Your chinchilla may have another medical reason for why it is not eating or pooping.
+Its teeth may be overgrown, it may have a bladder stone, or it may just be stressed out.
+It is possible for chinchillas to have hernias and ileus at the same time.
 It is important to diagnose the reason why your chinchilla has ileus and not just treat the ileus, otherwise, it may just happen again or the ileus may not go away.